loganarmack/LarmackAI/README.md

 >>> nltk.download('words')
 ```

+You will need to define your own discord bot key in a .env file,
+created in the root directory.

-You can then run the game with
+You can then run the bot with
-`pipenv run python game.py`
+`pipenv run python bot.py`